-- 227.1 Providers will have procedures for linkage/integration for consumers requiring medication-assisted treatment. - 227.2 Providers must submit MAT protocols to County for approval prior to providing services. - 227.3 Provider staff will regularly communicate with physicians of consumers who are prescribed these medications unless the consumer refuses to consent to sign a 42 CFR Part 2 compliant release of information for this purpose. - 227.4 These services are expanded services under the DMC-ODS and shall be reimbursed by DHCS under Drug Medi-Cal (DMC). - 227.5 Additional Medication Assisted Treatment includes the ordering, prescribing, administering, and monitoring of all medications for substance use disorders. - 227.6 Medically necessary services are provided in accordance with an individualized treatment plan determined by a licensed physician or licensed prescriber. - 227.7 RUHS-BH will require Providers to have procedures for linkage and integration of consumers requiring MAT. - 227.8 MAT service providers including clinics will offer Naltrexone (tablets or injection), Disulfiram (tablets), Acamprosate Calcium (tablets), Buprenorphine (tablets), and Vivitrol (injection). - Naltrexone Treatment Services - 227.9 For each consumer, the provider shall confirm and document that the consumer meets all of the following conditions: - Has a documented history of opiate or alcohol addiction. - Is at least 18 years of age. - Has been opiate or alcohol free for a period of time to be determined by a physician based on the physician's clinical judgment.
+- 227.1 Providers will have procedures for linkage/integration for consumers requiring medication-assisted treatment. - 227.2 Providers must submit MAT protocols to County for approval prior to providing services. - 227.3 Provider staff will regularly communicate with physicians of consumers who are prescribed these medications unless the consumer refuses to consent to sign a 42 CFR Part 2 compliant release of information for this purpose. - These services are expanded services under the DMC-ODS and shall be reimbursed by DHCS under Drug Medi-Cal (DMC). - 227.5 Additional Medication Assisted Treatment includes the ordering, prescribing, administering, and monitoring of all medications for substance use disorders. - 227.6 Consumers needing or utilizing MAT shall be served and cannot be denied treatment services or be required to decrease dosage or be tapered off medications as a condition of entering or remaining in the program. - 227.7 RUHS-BH will require Providers to have procedures for linkage and integration of consumers requiring MAT. - 227.8 MAT service providers including clinics will offer Naltrexone (tablets or injection), Disulfiram (tablets), Acamprosate Calcium (tablets), Buprenorphine (tablets), and Vivitrol (injection).

+Naltrexone Treatment Services

+- For each consumer, the provider shall confirm and document that the consumer meets all of the following conditions: - Has a documented history of opiate or alcohol addiction. - Is at least 18 years of age. - Has been opiate or alcohol free for a period of time to be determined by a physician based on the physician's clinical judgment.
 The provider shall administer a body specimen test to confirm the opiate or alcohol free status of the consumer. - Is not pregnant and is discharged from the treatment if she becomes pregnant.